cunny-hunter/easy-linux-scripts/README.md

 2. Firefox History Clear after Shutdown/Restart (firefox-delete.sh)

     If you shut down/restart the system without manually quitting firefox first (only in linux), it restores your last open tabs regardless of if you have that setting disabled or not.

     This happens because (what i assume) firefox not catching the SIGTERM signal sent by the kernel, and abruptly closing, resulting in it re-opening the last opened tabs as it would if it crashed.

+    The script works by clearing session data.
+Set the script to auto start on user login.